dominikg/svite/README.md

 Set this to `'debug'` if you want to see more output, use `'warn'`, `'error'` or `'silent'` for less.
 This only applies to svites own logging.
 Logging of vite remains unaffected.
+You can use `--debug` cli option to control vite debug output

 ### svelte